onweru/browse/README.md

 {{< tip "warning" >}}
 The exampleSite uses the theme as a hugo module by default.

-If you choose __Option 2__ or __Option 3__ below, ensure you edit [these lines in the config.toml file](https://github.com/onweru/browse/blob/b3e30e0816621223224897edc45eeeabd0d9cd16/exampleSite/config.toml#L4-L7) as advised on the comments.
+If you choose __Option 2__ or __Option 3__ below, ensure you edit [these lines in the hugo.toml file](https://github.com/onweru/browse/blob/b3e30e0816621223224897edc45eeeabd0d9cd16/exampleSite/hugo.toml#L4-L7) as advised on the comments.
 Else, you will not be able to pull theme updates.
 {{< /tip >}}

 ### Option 2 (recommended)